morizotter/xcmultilingual/README.md

 Multilingual.Animal
 ```

-And then, select `Multilingual.Animan`, complementations are blow:
+And then, select `Multilingual.Animal`, complementations are blow:

 ```swift
 Multilingual.Animal.CAT